AVEVA/CONNECT-data-services-developer-docs/content/communities/create-a-community.md

     1. Select **Create**.

 The community is created and added to the `Communities` page.
 For information about inviting or deleting tenants from an existing community, see [Manage tenants in a community](xref:managecommunity).

-## What access rights are assigned to the Community Administrators role?

-Any user assigned a role that you added to the `Community Administor` page is assigned the following access rights within the community:

-* Modify the community name and description.

-* Add users and clients to the community.

-* Remove users and clients from the community.

-* Assign roles that can administer the community.

-* Pause the sharing of data from your tenant into the community.

-* Delete the community.